Bragado/RedReader/esofDocs/Model Process.md

 *	Once all that is promised is done, he test all the major functionalities on various platforms.
 *	Then, after a few days (to wait for alpha bug reports to come in) there is a release.

-However, this looks like agile software development, and we'll talk more about that after we focus in each point.
+However, this looks like agile software development, and we will refer to this when we focus on each point.

 #### Specification and requirements elicitation